Yara Bou Nassar is a Lebanese performer, theater maker, and writer.

-She recently created an interactive solo performance titled Sometimes I like to stand up right based on letters written by members of the LGBTQ community (commissioned by Dima Matta for the exhibition Love Letters To Meem)
+In 2018, She creates an interactive solo performance titled “Sometimes I Like to Stand Up Right” based on letters written by members of the LGBTQ community (commissioned by Dima Matta for the exhibition Love Letters To meem).

-In 2016 she created The Wedding, which tackles the social violence inflicted on us by imposed gender roles and ridicules the current power structures of our societies.(commissioned by Nabil Canaan for the opening of VIVA DADA exhibition at Station Beirut)
+In 2016 she creates “The Wedding”, a performance that tackles the social violence inflicted on us by imposed gender roles and ridicules the current power structures of our societies.(commissioned by Nabil Canaan for the opening of VIVA DADA exhibition at Station Beirut)

-In 2014, Yara created a solo performance Collecting Home, a collaboration with Swiss musician and composer Paed Conca, which premiered in Bern before being presented in Beirut.
-The autobiographical performance confesses through an imagined reality her own reflections on her relationship with her homecity Beirut.
+In 2014, Yara creates her first solo play “Collecting Home”, a collaboration with Swiss musician and composer Paed Conca, which toured in Bern then Beirut.
+Through an imagined journey, this autobiographical performance tells her story about her relationship with her city Beirut.

-In 2013, she collaborated with Elie Youssef for I Have a Goldfish.
-The play tackles the issue of one’s homeland, identity, and belonging via the scope of the human memory.
+In 2013, she co-writes, co-directs and acts alongside Elie Youssef “I Have a Goldfish”, a play that tackles the issue of one’s homeland, identity, and belonging via the scope of the human memory.

-Yara has acted in various films, among them Listen by Phillipe Aractingi, Faces in the Sun by Farah Shaer, Southern Springs by Wassim Tannious, Wahl by Emile Abu Diwane.
-She also starred in Jad and Assil by Bane Fakih which earned her a nomination for best actress in leading role at the New York International Film Festival.
+As an she has been active since 2005.
+She has worked with various directors such as Julien Bouffier, Shakib Khoury, Fouad Naim, Sahar Assaf, Wissam Arbache among others.
+Yara has also acted in films, among them “Listen” by Phillipe Aractingi, “Faces in the Sun” by Farah Shaer, “Al Dar” by Wassim Tannious, “Wahl” by Emile Abu Diwane”.
+She starred in “Jad and Assil” by Bane Fakih which earned her a nomination for best actress in leading role at the New York International Film Festival.